© Crown copyright 2020

 - you wish to store your goods together with goods subject to another special procedure for example IP or with goods that are already in free circulation

-To be eligible for customs warehousing, your goods should have been imported from outside the EU and be liable to customs duties and/or import VAT, or be moving in duty suspension from another member state - for example the goods have been entered to a duty suspension procedure in another member state or are moving under Union Transit.
+To be eligible for customs warehousing, your goods should have been imported from outside the UK and EU and be liable to customs duties and/or import VAT, or be moving in duty suspension from an EU member state - for example the goods have been entered to a duty suspension procedure in an EU member state or are moving under Union Transit.

-You can also, if suitably authorised, use the customs warehouse procedure to store CAP goods that are eligible for an export refund or Union goods under the common or co-storage arrangements.
+You can also, if suitably authorised, use the customs warehouse procedure to store:

 There are usually no time limits for storing goods, except CAP goods.